renaissance-publishing/renaissance/content/chapters/03-the-commonwealth-today.md

 ## Commonwealth Life, Society and Economy

-The Commonwealth includes myriad different cultures, so lifestyles and societies can vary widely.
+The Commonwealth includes myriad different races and cultures, so the details of daily life can vary widely.

-Throughout the Commonwealth (and in the rest of the known world), the vast majority of the population — more than 90% — labor to produce food.
+Throughout the Commonwealth (and in most of the rest of the known world), the vast majority of the population — more than 90% — are involved in producing food.
 They are farmers, fishers and shepherds, living in small communities throughout the countryside or sitting on the shores of rivers and lakes.
-Though these people are often poor, it should be noted that they are not serfs or slaves — unlike in some of the Kingdoms of Men, for example, or in the Goblin Empire.
+Though these people are often poor, it should be noted that they are not serfs or slaves, as slavery has been abolished in the Commonwealth — unlike in some of the Kingdoms of Men, for example, or in the Goblin Empire.
 They often own the fields they work; when they don't, they are at least not the possession of a lord, and are free to depart.

 Many of these people know little of the outside world, and may never venture more than a day’s walk from the place they were born.